Beat the Curse Out of Him

 - Many exorcism rituals involve physical abuse.

-- Destroy The Godmodder: When Minor was turned evil, they helped him be a good guy again by beating him up until his affliction disappeared.
+- Destroy The Godmodder: When Minor was turned evil in the first thread, the players helped him out by attacking him until he was cured.

 - Batman: Arkham Asylum.
 When Poison Ivy takes over the guards, you just beat the everloving crap out of them.
 Though to be honest, this is more of a "I'll beat you unconscious so you don't try to kill me while I deal with that gigantic plant over there" kind of deal.